 by Warren Bird

-Across the world, there are almost 5 million Christian congregations (worship centers) – specifically, 4,738,000 churches according to the Center for the Study of Global Christianity’s “Status for Global Mission – 2012” (line 42).
+Across the world, there are almost 5 million Christian congregations (worship centers) – specifically, 4,738,000 churches according to the Center for the Study of Global Christianity’s “Status for Global Mission – 2014” (line 42).
 In some countries, especially those where Christianity is all but illegal, these gatherings of Christians are almost exclusively house churches in form.
-Only in some areas are Christians allowed join the public square with known and established places to gather.
+Only in some places are Christians allowed join the public square with known and established places to gather.
 Thus for better or for worse, only in some countries are large open-to-the-public churches free to develop.

 Megachurches – those averaging 2,000 or more in weekly worship attendance, adults and children – do exist in several dozen countries (see my list of global megachurches here).
 Many countries, even giant nations like India, have received minimal research in terms of how churches are growing and multiplying.
 I look forward to the day when churches worldwide, including larger churches,receive equal study and attention to what has been done in the United States.
 For now, megachurches in North America have been researched more than those in other countries, and so here’s what we know about large churches in the United States: